matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

 specific to the `m.replace` relationship.
 See also [redactions of edited events](#redactions-of-edited-events) below.

-##### Server-side replacement of content

-Whenever an `m.replace` is to be bundled with an event as above, the server should also modify the content of the original event according to the `m.new_content` of the most recent replacement event (determined as above).

-An exception applies to [`GET /_matrix/client/v3/rooms/{roomId}/event/{eventId}`](#get_matrixclientv3roomsroomideventeventid), which should return the unmodified event (though the relationship should still be bundled, as described above).
+{{< changed-in v="1.7" >}} In previous versions of the specification, only the `event_id`, `origin_server_ts`, and `sender` of the replacement event were included in the aggregation. v1.7 extends the aggregation to the full event.

+{{< changed-in v="1.7" >}} In previous versions of the specification, servers were expected to replace the content of the original event with that of the replacement event.
+However that behaviour made reliable client-side implementation difficult, and servers should no longer make this replacement.

 #### Client behaviour